 Auditions are open to equity and non-equity performers but must be secured with an appointment time by emailing Actors Theatre of Indiana.

-ACTORS THEATRE OF INDIANA – BEYOND THE RAINBOW / IT SHOULDA BEEN YOU
+ACTORS THEATRE OF INDIANA – 2017-2018 SEASON

 These auditions are open to equity and non-equity performers but must be secured with an appointment time.
 Details below.

 Sunday May 7, 2017

 Saturday May 6, 2017: 10:00 AM – 5:00PM Equity and Non-Equity Performers.
 Lunch from 1:45 – 3:15 PM

 Sunday May 7, 2017: 10:00 AM – 1:00 PM and 5:00 PM – 9:00 PM (Break from 1 – 5 PM due to matinee performance in Studio Theater.
 Equity and Non-Equity Performers.